matthewgraybosch/matthewgraybosch.com/_posts/2021-06-29-zoom-no-substitute-for-in-person-interactions.md

 ## "The solution to Zoom fatigue: everyone turn on the camera at all times."

-Mr. Rotariu thinks this is "counterintuitive".
+Mr. Rotariu thinks this is "counter-intuitive".

 I disagree: I think it's *arrant nonsense*, and his arguments to support this 'solution' didn't convince me to change my mind.

 ## "In the long term, lack of video amplifies Zoom fatigue"

 Really?
 What if the vast majority of workers never liked or wanted Zoom in the first place?
 What if Zoom wasn't something we chose, but something our bosses imposed on us (like Slack, Microsoft Teams, Skype, Outlook, and daily commutes to toil in an open-plan office)?
-There must be better videoconferencing apps out there; when was the last time you heard Apple owners complaining about "Facetime fatigue"?
+There must be better videoconferencing apps out there; when was the last time you heard Apple owners complaining about "FaceTime fatigue"?

 > To understand why, we need to go to the root cause of Zoom fatigue.
 It comes from the insufficient nonverbal information conveyed through videoconferencing.